gabriel-bandeira/opencv/README.md

-Library Opencv Source Code
+Opencv HowTo (using RaspberryPi)
 ======

-To install:
+How To Install:

 1º install that libs: